jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/02_binary_operations_1.rst

 ----

-The last chapter covered 2 types of operations. :ref:`Nullary Operations` which do not take input and :ref:`Unary Operations` which take 1 input.
+The last chapter covered 2 types of operations. :ref:`Nullary Operations` which do not take input, and :ref:`Unary Operations` which take 1 input.

 There are also Binary Operations, these take 2 inputs.
 Each of the inputs in this exercise will be :ref:`True<test_what_is_true>` or :ref:`False<test_what_is_false>` which means there are 4 possible ways the inputs can be sent to an :ref:`operation<functions>`